34th Season

 Read the review from the December 2, 2005 issue of Vermont's Times Argus

-Artists of the 31st season:
+Artists of the 34th season:

-Arturo Delmoni, violin
+Arturo Delmoni, viola

 Erica Gailing, viola